 Don’t write Flash-only sites (AVOID)

-If you must use Flash as your site, and you want to rank well in search engines, you need to be prepared to write your site
+You must be prepared to write your site if you must use Flash as your site and want to rank well in search engines.

 twice – once in Flash and once in HTML.